-B Estimation method
+Appendix B. Estimation method

-This appendix describes the Markov Chain Monte Carlo (MCMC) algorithm for the numerical evaluation of the posterior.
-The parameters of interest are the unobservable states, $var_t(v)$, $var_t(\alpha)$ and $var_t(u)$ and the so called hyperparameters, which are divided in three blocks: Σ contains the variances of the innovations to the unobservable states and the variances of the error terms in the moment conditions, [A, V]' is the vector of age effects and λ represents the excess sensitivity parameter.
+This appendix describes the MCMC algorithm for the numerical evaluation of the posterior.
+The parameters of interest are the unobservable states, $var_t(v)$, $var_t(\alpha)$ and $var_t(u)$ and the so called hyperparameters, which are divided in two blocks: Σ contains the variances of the innovations to the unobservable states and the variances of the error terms in the moment conditions and λ represents the excess sensitivity parameter.
 All the shocks are assumed to be jointly normal, with a block diagonal covariance matrix.

 The estimation algorithm is based on Gibbs sampling.
 Gibbs sampling is a particular variant of MCMC methods and consists of stepwise drawing from lower dimensional conditional posteriors instead of from the high dimensional joint posterior of the whole set of parameters.
-In this application, Gibbs sampling is carried out in four steps:
+In this application, Gibbs sampling is carried out in three steps: